m-mdy-m/Xprz/README.md

-# XprsJS
+# XPressJs

-XprsJS is a lightweight and concise wrapper for Express.js, designed to simplify the process of building web applications with a minimalistic syntax.
-With XprsJS, you can define routes, handle middleware, and set up an Express.js server with ease.
+XPressJs is a lightweight and concise wrapper for Express.js, designed to simplify the process of building web applications with a minimalistic syntax.
+With XPressJs, you can define routes, handle middleware, and set up an Express.js server with ease.

 ## Features: